Robbert Murray

 Soft Skills vs Technical Expertise: What Dubai Employers Look for in C-Suite Leaders

-With business being ever so vibrant and competitive, Dubai has become one of the most exciting places in the world to do business.
-As the city increasingly emerges as a competitive hub in the world for finance, technology, real estate, and hospitality, the requirement for executive caliber rises ever higher.
+With business being ever-vibrant and competitive, Dubai has become one of the most exciting places in the world to conduct business.
+As the city increasingly emerges as a competitive hub in the world for finance, technology, real estate, and hospitality, the requirement for executive calibre rises ever higher.
 But what is it that employers in Dubai specifically look for when appointing for such high-profile positions?

 Not so clear anymore.
 While technical expertise still counts, there’s more and more evidence to suggest that executive success may hinge more on soft skills-emotional intelligence, cultural adaptability, and strategic vision-than the hard stuff.
-Grasping this equation is crucial for interested employers looking for top talent and for executives who are positioning themselves for a top leadership opportunity within this unique marketplace in Dubai.
+Grasping this equation is crucial for interested employers seeking top talent and for executives positioning themselves for a top leadership opportunity within the unique Dubai marketplace.

 How C-Suite Requirements Are Changing in Dubai?

-Dubai’s meteoric rise-from a regional trading port into a global business center-have deeply altered employers’ expectations regarding their executive leaders.
+Dubai’s meteoric rise from a regional trading port into a global business centre has deeply altered employers’ expectations regarding their executive leaders.
 Twenty years ago, the qualifications for C-suite roles were basically technical credentials and extensive experience.
 Those requirements, however, have changed since then.

 C-Suiters within this context must manage the continuous technology disruptions, the changing sustainability imperatives, and the shifting regulatory eco-systems inherent to the UAE Vision 2030 and Dubai’s own robust economic plans, within the constraints of diverse, multigenerational teams in various markets.